zkopru-network/merchant-service/README.md

 - The service only supports one store at the moment (i.e no multi-tenancy).
 - Only ERC721 and ERC20 tokens are supported.
 - One order can have only one product (one token), but can have any number of quantity for the same item (for ERC20 tokens)
+- Ony ETH is supported as a currency for now

 <br />